roman-milk/roman-milk.github.io/caitlyn-fucks-her-new-daddy.md

  I lost cound of how many minicums she had.
 Her body was fucking exploding around his cock.
 It was so awesome and I was so happy that she was having such a fun evening.

  Suddenly the bed seemed to sink even lower, almost ready to crush me into pulp.
 He was leaning forward.
 And then the bed really began shaking, with its joints creaking and springs compressed to their limits.
 "FUCK!" he said, his first words in a long time.
 And the fucking now was beyond frenetic -- it was animal.
 He was ramming her with little jabs at the most amazing pace, probably a hundred a minute, I mean, furiously pounding into her body at such a rapid-fire rate -- fuck fuck fuck fuck fuck fuck -- that I thought he was going to break her tender teenage body.
 I heard both of them screaming now, gasping for air and begging for relief, as his cock was jammed deeper and deeper into her tight cunt.
-Report_Story #4